To apply for the Gilman International Scholarship, please submit an application through the Gilman Online Application System.

 - What impact will my choice of program have on my experience abroad?
 Are there unique components, such as home-stays, that will impact my experience abroad?

-- What challenges, if any, have I faced in my decision to study abroad?
+- What challenges, if any, have I faced in my decision to study or intern abroad?
 What impact would receiving the Gilman Scholarship have on these challenges?
-For example do I face familial obligations or concerns that hinder my ability to study abroad?
+For example, do I face familial obligations or concerns that hinder my ability to go abroad?
 Other examples include, but are not limited to, being a non-traditional student, having a learning or physical disability, being in a field of study for which it is difficult to incorporate study abroad, etc.

 Follow-on Service Project Proposal